-Steve has served as an adjunct professor teaching legal research and writing at Seton Hall University School of Law, has taught business law as an adjunct professor at Seton Hall University School of Business, and has lectured and written for various professional and civic organizations.
-He was president of the Bergen County Bar Association and has held numerous other titles and positions in the organization as well as the Bergen County Bar Foundation.
-Steve received the Attorney Achievement Award in 2018.
-He is also a member of the New Jersey State Supreme Court Advisory Subcommittee on Information Technology and Electronic Filing.
+Steve has served as an adjunct professor at Seton Hall University School of Law where he taught legal research and writing.
+In addition, Steven has lectured and written for various professional and civic organizations.
+He has served as president of the Bergen County Bar Association and held numerous other titles and positions with the bar association as well as the Bergen County Bar Foundation.
+He has also been a member of the New Jersey State Supreme Court Advisory Subcommittee on Information Technology and Electronic Filing.

 Honors & Awards

 - Over the course of an esteemed career spanning over forty years, Steven has received many awards and accolades, including:

 - Band 1 Ranking, Chambers USA – ranked consistently for 13 years

 - New Jersey Super Lawyers – ranked consistently for 19 years

 - 2023 and 2024 Lists of 500 Leading Litigators in America, Lawdragon